Lornatang/FSRCNN-PyTorch/README.md

     - [Credit](#credit)
         - [Accelerating the Super-Resolution Convolutional Neural Network](#accelerating-the-super-resolution-convolutional-neural-network)

-## Accelerating the Super-Resolution Convolutional Neural Network
+## About Accelerating the Super-Resolution Convolutional Neural Network

 If you're new to FSRCNN, here's an abstract straight from the paper: